 For example, we know from the title of the original example (vague though it is) that the white paper is targeting readers who are interested in implementing an LMS.
 A search on “learning management systems” just pulls up basic explanations of what an LMS is as well as lists of the best-rated ones.

 So, we know that prospects will be using a more specific phrase to learn about implementing an LMS.
 Also, several different organizations, (e.g., schools, postsecondary institutions and businesses) use LMSes, so that’s another factor that needs be considered.
-Let’s assume that the white paper is for businesses and type “implementing lms for business” into Google Search.
+Let’s assume that the white paper is for businesses and type “lms implementation for business” into Google Search.

-The Hubspot article suggests that you take a look at the “Searches related to …” suggestions that appear at the bottom of the search page when you type keywords into Google.
+Hubspot suggests that you take a look at the “Searches related to …” suggestions that appear at the bottom of the search page when you type keywords into Google.
 The suggestions I got are below.
-The fourth and seventh options could be good starting points for thinking up a title, don’t you think?
+Several of these options could be good starting points for thinking up a title, don’t you think?

 Another resource for keyword suggestions is Neil Patel’s free UberSuggest tool.